ibm-cloud-docs/AnalyticsEngine/Upload-files-to-HDFS.md

 # Uploading files to HDFS

-You can choose to upload your data in HDFS or Object Store.
+You can choose to upload your data in HDFS or an object store.
+Data can be loaded into HDFS using the HDFS CLI or the WebHDFS API.
+For sensitive data, it is recommended to use a secure  location that is previously created in HDFS.

 **Remember:** You can upload files to your home directory (/user/clsadmin).
 It is not recommended that you upload files under the /tmp directory.

+## Uploading your data by using the HDFS CLI

+**Pre-requisite**: Obtain the user credentials and ssh endpoint from cluster service credentials.

+To use the HDFS CLI, ssh to the cluster using the credentials obtained earlier.
+You can access the HDFS CLI using the HDFS command.
+Refer to the following examples for using the HDFS CLI:

+### Creating an empty directory
+Create a directory under the user home: `hdfs dfs –mkdir –p /user/clsadmin/test-dir

+### Uploading a file to HDFS
+Upload a file to an existing HDFS directory: `hdfs dfs –put test-file /user/clsadmin/test-dir`

+### Deleting a file/directory from HDFS
+Delete file/directory from HDFS: `hdfs dfs –rm –f /user/clsadmin/test-dir`

-## Uploading your data by using the webhdfs REST API
+## Uploading your data by using the WebHDFS REST API

-For programmatic access to the HDFS, use the webhdfs REST API.
+For programmatic access to the HDFS, use the WebHDFS REST API.

-**To upload your data to the HDFS by using the webhdfs REST API**
+**To upload your data to the HDFS by using the WebHDFS REST API**

-**Pre-requisites:** Obtain the user credentials and the webhdfs URL from the [service credentials and end points](./Retrieve-service-credentials-and-service-end-points.html) of your service instance.
+**Pre-requisites:** Obtain the user credentials and the WebHDFS URL from the [service credentials and end points](./Retrieve-service-credentials-and-service-end-points.html) of your service instance.

 1. Open a command prompt.
 2. Change directory to the location of the data files that you want to upload.